Nycaelson History, Family Crest & Coats of Arms

 Important Dates for the Nycaelson family

 This web page shows only a small excerpt of our Nycaelson research.
-Another 149 words (11 lines of text) covering the years 1296, 1296, 1669, 1688, 1683, 1688, 1655, 1728, 1694, 1698, 1712, 1714, 1720 and 1725 are included under the topic Early Nycaelson History in all our PDF Extended History products and printed products wherever possible.
+Another 76 words (5 lines of text) covering the years 1296, 1296, 1669, 1688, 1683, 1688, 1655, 1728, 1694, 1698, 1712, 1714, 1720 and 1725 are included under the topic Early Nycaelson History in all our PDF Extended History products and printed products wherever possible.

 Nycaelson Spelling Variations